Ordinary Mind Zen Melbourne

 Our group practices a style of Zen Buddhism that is adapted to Western temperaments and ways of life, but maintains the discipline of its traditional roots.

-We offer meditation meetings, (2½ hours) and zazenkai (all-day mediation) at Kangaroo Ground, near Eltham and Warrandyte.
+We offer meditation meetings (2½ hours) at Kangaroo Ground, near Eltham and Warrandyte.
 Everyone is welcome to join us: beginners, experienced practitioners, and people of all traditions.

-The monthly meditation meetings are suitable for anyone with little or no meditation experience.
-If you would like to attend one of our meetings and are coming for the first time, please read about Starting Out and then Contact Us one to two weeks in advance.
+The meditation meetings are suitable for anyone with little or no meditation experience.
+If you would like to attend and are coming for the first time, please read about Starting Out and then Contact Us one to two weeks in advance.

 upcoming sesshin